-Subpart NNN, Standards of Performance for Volatile Organic Compound (VOC) Emissions from Synthetic Organic Chemical Manufacturing Industry (SOCMI) Distillation Operations.
+Subpart NNN, Volatile Organic Compound (VOC) Emissions from Synthetic Organic Chemical Manufacturing Industry (SOCMI) Distillation Operations.
 PCC does not produce any of the chemicals listed in §60.667 as a product, co-product, by-product, or intermediate.
-Product is defined in 40 CFR Part 60, Subpart NNN is any compound or chemical listed in §60.667 that is produced for sale as a final product as that chemical, or for use in the production of other chemicals or compounds.
+Product is defined in 40 CFR Part 60, Subpart NNN as any compound or chemical listed in §60.667 that is produced for sale as a final product as that chemical, or for use in the production of other chemicals or compounds.
 By-products, co-products, and intermediates are considered to be products. §60.667 includes a listing for methanol, which is a byproduct of ammonia production.
-However, PCC does not produce methanol for sale as a final product, and does not use it in the production of other chemicals or compounds.
+However, PCC does not produce methanol for sale as a final product and does not use it in the production of other chemicals or compounds.
 Therefore, Subpart NNN does not apply to the facility.

-Subpart RRR, Standards of Performance for Volatile Organic Compound (VOC) Emissions from Synthetic Organic Chemical Manufacturing Industry (SOCMI) Reactor Processes for which construction, modification, or reconstruction commenced after June 29, 1990.
+Subpart RRR, Volatile Organic Compound (VOC) Emissions from Synthetic Organic Chemical Manufacturing Industry (SOCMI) Reactor Processes for which construction, modification, or reconstruction commenced after June 29, 1990.
 PCC does not produce any of the chemicals listed in §60.707 as a product, co-product, by-product, or intermediate.
-Product is defined in 40 CFR Part 60, Subpart RRR is any compound or chemical listed in §60.707 that is produced for sale as a final product as that chemical, or for use in the production of other chemicals or compounds.
+Product is defined in 40 CFR Part 60, Subpart RRR as any compound or chemical listed in §60.707 that is produced for sale as a final product as that chemical, or for use in the production of other chemicals or compounds.
 By-products, co-products, and intermediates are considered to be products. §60.707 includes a listing for methanol, which is a byproduct of ammonia production.
-However, PCC does not produce methanol for sale as a final product, and does not use it in the production of other chemicals or compounds.
+However, PCC does not produce methanol for sale as a final product and does not use it in the production of other chemicals or compounds.
 Therefore, Subpart RRR does not apply to the facility.

-Subpart JJJJ, Stationary Spark Ignition Internal Combustion Engines (SI-ICE), promulgates emission standards for all new SI engines that commenced construction after June 12, 2006, and all SI engines modified or reconstructed after June 12, 2006, regardless of size.
-EU 1101 (emergency generator) was manufacture in 2018, it is considered new and subject to this subpart.
-Emergency engines greater than 25 HP and manufactured after January 1, 2009 are subject to the emission limits in Table 1 of Subpart JJJJ.
-However, Per §60.4243(b), the owner/operator may demonstrate compliance with the emissions standards by purchasing an engine certified according to procedures specified in this subpart, for the same model year and demonstrating compliance according to one of the methods specified in paragraph (a) of this section.
-PCC has submitted a copy of the US EPA certificate of conformity for this engine class and therefore can demonstrate continuous compliance with the manufacturer's instructions or with paragraph (a)(2) for engines that were not operated in accordance with the manufacturer's instructions and became non-certified.
+Subpart JJJJ, Stationary Spark Ignition Internal Combustion Engines (SI-ICE).
+This subpart promulgates emission standards for all new SI engines that commenced construction after June 12, 2006, and all SI engines modified or reconstructed after June 12, 2006, regardless of size.
+EU 1101 (emergency generator) was manufactured in 2018, it is considered new and subject to this subpart.
+Emergency engines greater than 25 HP and manufactured after January 1, 2009, are subject to the emission limits in Table 1 of Subpart JJJJ.
+However, Per §60.4243(b), the owner/operator may demonstrate compliance with the emissions standards by purchasing an engine certified according to procedures specified in Subpart JJJJ, for the same model year and demonstrating compliance according to one of the methods specified in §60.4243(a).
+PCC has submitted a copy of the US EPA certificate of conformity for this engine class and therefore can demonstrate continuous compliance in accordance with either §60.4243(a)(1) for certified engines operated in accordance with the manufacturer's instructions or with (60.4243(a)(2)) for engines that were not operated in accordance with the manufacturer's instructions and became non-certified.
 Since the engine has been issued a certificate of conformity, no performance testing is required.